If you spend a lot of time outdoors, chances are you are familiar with the three-leafed terror that is poison ivy.

 Poison ivy contains a thick, yellowish chemical in its sap called urushiol.

-This chemical is found throughout all of the plants’ tissues (root, stem, leaf, flower and fruit), and it begins to ooze out of any wounds the plant suffers.
-This is important because poison ivy is not a robust plant – even grazing against it can allow the sap to leak.
+This chemical is found throughout all of the plants’ tissues (root, stem, leaf, flower, and fruit), and it begins to ooze out of any wounds the plant suffers.
+This is important because poison ivy is not a robust plant – merely grazing against it can allow the sap to leak.

 But here’s the strange thing: Urushiol is not poisonous.

 There are very few documented cases of animals reacting to it, and a lucky slice of the human population fails to react as well.

 Many animals – including deer, cattle, goats and rabbits – consume the urushiol leaves, while woodpeckers and other birds consume the fruits.